jeegar123/jeegar123/README.md

 * I'm always curious about different technology and ready to perform a task on it, which always helps to increase my knowledge 🤪
 * Pursuing BTech Computer Engineering in 8th Semester at RK University(2017-21).
 * Currently Trannie at Cybercom Creation(2021).
-* The current address is Daman & Diu.